Strava AI – any use in the real world ? opinion

 Strava AI does add something.
 I’m just not sure it’s of any value to me other than a passing interest.

 I don’t expect Strava to rein in their efforts and start from scratch.
-The most productive thing they could do is stop the AI from appearing on irrelevant workouts.
+The most productive thing they could do is stop the AI from appearing on irrelevant (short) workouts.
 Just show it for the more important or exceptional ones where it might have something interesting to say.

 Thirdly, the scope of AI needs to be radically extended to cover what each user is uniquely interested in, whether engagement, performance, or whatever.
 A simple Ra-Ra message after each workout is not good enough.